GeoscienceAustralia/analysis-ready-gravity-data-workflow/README.md

 At the end of the process, `RunDemo.m` combines all the tiles and outputs the geoid in TIFF format for the specified region.

+In the document folder, we have provided all the detailed output files and output plots from RunDemo.m.
+You can download the input data required to run RunDemo.m from this link.

 ## Remove-Predict-Restore

 In summary, for computing a geoid from gravity anomalies, the process can be conceptualized as a sequence of "remove-predict-restore" operations, where the Global Gravity Model (GGM) and topographic effects are removed, a geoid is predicted (here with LSC), and then the effects are restored to obtain the final geoid model.
 The `functions` folder provides all the MATLAB functions to perform these three steps for geoid calculations.